nextflow-io/nextflow/docs/faq.rst

 Frequently Asked Questions
 **************************

-How process multiple input files in parallel?
+How do I process multiple input files in parallel?
 ---------------------------------------------

 Q: *I have a collection of input files (e.g. carrots.fa, onions.fa, broccoli.fa).
-How can I specify a process to be performed on each file in a parallel manner?*
+How can I specify that a process is performed on each input file in a parallel manner?*

 A: The idea here is to create a ``channel`` that will trigger a process execution for each of your files.
 First define a parameter that specifies where